 How long does therapy last?

 The length of therapy varies based on each client's needs and goals, and we’ll make those decisions collaboratively.
 My approach is structured and goal-oriented, and I typically work with clients for short-term therapy (around 10–24 sessions).
-If you are looking for longer-term supportive counseling, I may not be the best fit but can support with referrals.
+If you are looking for longer-term supportive counseling, I may not be the best fit for you.

 What do your letter of support sessions look like?